tide-foundation/Tide-h4x2/README.md

 While all the components of the this environment are cross-platform, this manual describes how to set it up in a Windows environment.
 Similar steps can be followed to achieve the same on Linux.

+There is also a [video](https://vimeo.com/780973408/d5df625214) to help you with the installation steps.

 ## Prerequisite

 The following components are required to be set up ahead of the deployment: